mikarinneoracle/gcn-micronaut-atp-price-spa/README.md

 1. Create a sample ATP database instance with schema and data and public access https://github.com/mikarinneoracle/atp-ords-liquibase-demo (Choose the part #2 to use Resource Manager/Terraform)
 2. Create the VS Code project by cloning this repo locally
-3. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-dev.yml#L12"><code>application-dev.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step.
+3. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-dev.yml#L12"><code>application-dev.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step
-4. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-oraclecloud.yml#L12"><code>application-oraclecloud.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step.
+4. Edit <a href="https://github.com/mikarinneoracle/gcn-micronaut-atp-price-spa/blob/master/oci/src/main/resources/application-oraclecloud.yml#L12"><code>application-oraclecloud.yaml line 12</code></a> by placing the OCID of the ATP instance created in the first step
 5. Build and run the app locally in VS Code:
 <pre>
 ./gradlew && ./gradlew oci:build -x test